Scaffolding Injuries and Ladder Accidents

 - Employer failing to inspect or failing to properly train employees to inspect area around ladder or scaffold for hazards, such as powerlines, hanging debris, unguarded ditches

 - Spills and other trip, slip and fall hazards on scaffolds and ladders

 - Lack of guardrails or poorly maintained guardrails on scaffolds

 - Employer not properly training employees to perform work duties while on ladders and scaffolds

 - Failing to lock wheels on a portable scaffold or secure a ladder to the wall it is being used to ascend or descend

 - Employers failing to meet OSHA scaffolding requirements

 Scaffold or Ladder Fall Injury?
 Our Macon Construction Accident Lawyer Can Help

-Five-time world heavyweight champion Evander Holyfield calls construction accident lawyer Kathy McArthur and the McArthur Law Firm “The Real Deal.”
-For more information about ladder and scaffold fall cases and how we can help you, give us a call, fill out our online contact form or click the link at the top of this page to speak to a construction accident attorney for free.
+For more information about ladder and scaffold fall cases and how we can help you, give us a call at 478-238-1150 or fill out our online contact form to speak to a construction accident attorney for free.
+We practice nationwide.